getodk/docs/security-privacy.rst

 Only transmissions over an https:// connection are obscured from observers.

-The definition of an encrypted form (`see here <https://opendatakit.org/help/encrypted-forms/>`_) is transmitted in plaintext (unencrypted) to the device.
+The definition of an encrypted form (:ref:`check here <encrypted-forms>`) is transmitted in plaintext (unencrypted) to the device.
 When a filled-in submission for an encrypted form is finalized, it is encrypted on the device and transmitted in encrypted form.
 While this may meet requirements for obscured transmission over unsecured http:// connections, unsecured connections still allow observers to alter the form definition to potentially remove the encryption, capture any filled-in forms, or potentially intercept and thereby prevent their transmission to your server.

 5. ODK Aggregate Deployments to Google App Engine or Other Hosting Services
 -------------------------------------------------------------------------------------------------------------